 My sisters and I grew up making real samosas with my mom anytime we had people coming over for dinner and they were SO good.
 The hot, steamy, crunchy, goodness of samosas is unbeatable.
 Pair it with a cilantro or sweet tamarind chutney and well, that must be what snack heaven is like.

-Since I don't have the help that my mom did (my sisters and I...you're welcome Momma), I resort to making the cheat version samosas...samosa puffs, which are also crazy delicious.
-They're a flaky goodness filled with the same filling that my mom taught me how to make.
+Since I don't have the help that my mom did (my sisters and I...you're welcome Momma), I resort to making the cheat version samosas...samosa puffs, which is basically an easy samosa recipe made with puff pastry sheets.
+They are also crazy delicious.
+A flaky goodness filled with the same filling that my mom taught me how to make.
+Not only is it an easy samosa recipe, it's also a BAKED samosa recipe!
 Go ahead and serve it with the cilantro or sweet tamarind chutney and you're still in snack heaven!

 These vegetable samosa puffs are made with potatoes, carrots, peas, and moong dal for an extra protein boost!
 More importantly, they're also vegan (just make sure the puff pastries you buy are vegan).
 You can add any lentils to this.
 I just prefer moong dal since it's small and gives it a perfect texture with each bite.